19th Century Russia

 Military necessity drove Peter to adopt some Western techniques

-BUT military necessity also required that Peter increase authority of the state
+BUT military necessity also required that Peter increase the authority of the state

 Table of Ranks